luker983/nsa-codebreaker-2019/task6b/README.md

 ### Injecting Backdoor

+**Note**: When adding our public key to the vCard of the organization leader, we also need to include their legitimate key(s) that we overwrote in the previous task.

 This doesn't seem too bad to just brute force, and a lot easier than making our own client to auth into each user and reset the vCard.
 So, logging into each user and sending the vCard reset request with only our Public Key should do the trick.
-Except, the keys to this challenge will not be accepted unless users' legitimate public keys are not included in the vCard.
+Except, the keys to this challenge will not be accepted unless users' legitimate public keys are also included in the vCard.
 So instead what we should do is set up a Burp filter to intercept all server responses containing the vCard and add ours.
 When the vCard reset takes place then ours will be included along with the spoofed key.

 ![Filter](images/filter.png)